 The team has a vast experience in using high-resolution spectroscopy to determine stellar atmospheric parameters (namely, effective temperature, surface gravity, and metallicity), as well as the chemical compositions of stars, which are then used to investigate the interstellar medium’s elemental enrichment history across different regions of the Milky Way (or Galaxy).
 The team further combines the chemical compositions of stars with accurate asteroseismic age estimates to study the formation and evolution of different stellar populations of the Galaxy and of the Milky Way as a whole.

-Currently, we actively participate in several international consortia, including PLATO, Ariel, HIRES@ELT, the Maunakea Spectroscopic Explorer (MSE), ESPRESSO@VLT, NIRPS@ESO 3.6-m Telescope, SPIRou@CFHT, and the Gaia-ESO Survey (concluded), among others.
+Currently, we actively participate in several international consortia, including PLATO, Ariel, ANDES@ELT, the Maunakea Spectroscopic Explorer (MSE), ESPRESSO@VLT, NIRPS@ESO 3.6-m Telescope, SPIRou@CFHT, and the Gaia-ESO Survey (concluded), among others.

 IV.
 The Sun and the Heliosphere